 Second, let’s see what 1 Corinthians 7 says.
 The very first verse that is thought to show Paul teaching his opinion separate from inspiration is verse 6.
 Verse 6 states, “But this I say by way of concession, not of commandment.”
 Concession means permission.
 Paul did not solely say, “I say by way of concession”, but “But this I say by way of concession”.
 The word “But” is the Greek conjunction de, which can be translated “but” or “and”.
 All conjunctions like this one conjoin statements, and this verse is conjoined to its pretext in verse 5.
 Note also the word “this”.
 “This” is a pronoun, and every pronoun has an antecedent.
 The antecedent of the pronoun “this” is the discourse of verse 5.
 Verse 5 is the statement that is “by way of concession” to those who are married that they have “permission” to stop sexual relations for a season to pray, but this saying is “by way of concession, not of commandment”, so you do not have to.
 By the leading of the Spirit, Paul gives them inspired permission to do so.
 Therefore, verse 6 in no way presents Paul speaking his own thoughts and not the Lord’s.
 Here Paul is speaking the Lord’s instruction by inspiration.
 Let’s continue to look at the rest of 1 Corinthians 7.
 See, even in verses 7 & 8, Paul speaks that he would that all men were like himself, but these verses are as much an inspired suggestion as the permission given in verses 5 & 6.

-Second, note 1 Corinthians 7:17 where Paul spoke of this discussion which begins in verse 12 as “But to the rest say I, not the Lord”.
-He says, “so I ordain in all the churches“.
+The Apostle Paul was linking His inspiration by Christ’s Spirit with the authority of the Lord’s words in His earthly ministry.
+Note 1 Corinthians 7:17 where Paul spoke of this discussion which begins in verse 12 as “But to the rest say I, not the Lord”.
+He says, “so I ordain in all the churches”.
 Does Paul ordain his opinions in all the churches?
-No. Remember Paul stated that what he writes are the commandment of the Lord (1 Corinthians 14:37).
-Paul stated a similar statement to 1 Corinthians 7:17 in 1 Corinthians 4:17, “For this cause have I sent unto you Timothy, who is my beloved and faithful child in the Lord, who shall put you in remembrance of my ways which are in Christ, even as I teach everywhere in every church.”
+No. Remember Paul stated that what he writes are the commandment of the Lord (1 Cor.
+14:37).
+Paul stated a similar statement in 1 Corinthians 4:17, “For this cause have I sent unto you Timothy, who is my beloved and faithful child in the Lord, who shall put you in remembrance of my ways which are in Christ, even as I teach everywhere in every church.”
 See, Paul’s ways, “my ways” are as Paul says, “my ways which are in Christ”, and these are not his opinions.
+In Greek, Paul’s can be translated “the ways from me”.
 See, in writing this letter by the Spirit, Paul also stated, “For I received from the Lord what I also delivered to you,” (1 Cor.
 11:23-24).
 Paul clearly presenting what Christ had said before in His earthly ministry.
 Paul presented by inspiration what he says by Christ through the Spirit along with what Christ said when on earth.
 There is no such passage that has Paul teaching his opinions.

-Paul also says that, “I have no commandment of the Lord, but I give my judgment” in 1 Corinthians 7:25.
-Is Paul speaking of inspired or non-inspired judgment?
-In this passage, Paul gives judgment in contrast to command.
-He also give judgment having authority from God and inspiration.
-He says that he is “one that has obtained mercy of the Lord to be trustworthy”, and in 1 Corinthians 7:40, Paul gives instruction after his judgment, and he says, “and I think that I also have the Spirit of God“.
-Again see that Paul’s judgment is by guidance of the Holy Spirit (2 Pet.
-1:20-21).
+Paul also says that, “I have no commandment of the Lord, but I give my judgment” (1 Cor.
+7:25).
+In this passage, Paul gives judgment in contrast to command, or in other words, he gives wisdom and permission having authority from God via the Holy Spirit.
+In this verse, he says that he is “one that has obtained mercy of the Lord to be trustworthy”.
+Also in 1 Corinthians 7:40, Paul gives instruction after his judgment, and he says, “and I think that I also have the Spirit of God“.
 His statement of “I think” is not one of uncertainty as conveyed in English, but it is one of certainty like in 1 Corinthians 4:9, “For I think that God has exhibited us apostles as last of all, like men sentenced to death, because we have become a spectacle to the world, to angels, and to men”.
-Is Paul uncertain about the Apostles being sentenced to death?
-Therefore, we know that Paul speaks with certainty about his inspired judgment, because he has the Spirit of God as these Scripture present.
-Like the passages already addressed about his inspiration by the Holy Spirit, he has not spoken his opinion but the Word of God.
+Is Paul uncertain about God exhibiting the Apostles last of all to endure many things?
+Therefore, we know that Paul speaks with certainty about his trustworthy judgment being one, who is guided by the Spirit, because Paul’s judgment and wisdom is by guidance of the Holy Spirit (2 Pet.
+1:20-21, 3:15-16).

-Third, Paul many times spoke a common phrase like “I speak” without giving his opinion, because he said, “I speak by the Lord” (Ephesians 4:17).
-There is no separation of inspiration between Paul and the Lord here nor anywhere else.
-There are similar passages like this in 1 Corinthians 1:10, Romans 15:30, and 1 Thessalonians 5:27; which present Paul himself speaking and doing so by the Lord.
+Lastly, Paul many times spoke a common phrase like “I speak” without giving his opinion, because he said, “I speak by the Lord” (Eph.
+4:17).
+There is no separation of inspiration between Paul and the Lord here nor anywhere else (1 Cor.
+1:10, Rom.
+15:30, 1 Thess.
+5:27).

 First Thessalonians 2:13 says,